fionaegube-wa/inventory-analytics-spark/README.md

-# Automated Sales & Inventory Analytics Pipeline – Ashley Furniture
+# Automated Sales & Inventory Analytics Pipeline

 ##  Overview
 This project demonstrates an **end-to-end PySpark ETL pipeline** developed for **Ashley Furniture** to automate sales and inventory data processing.